 There is a saying, Dual-stack where you can, tunnel when you must, translate if you have a gun in your head.

-Since there might be millions of ADSL modem which need to support IPv6, imagine the size of the deployment, time to complete these type of deployments, especially if hardware needs to be replaced.
+For example, an ADSL modem is a CPE for broadband service.
+Since there might be millions of ADSL modems that need to support IPv6, imagine the size of the deployment, and the time to complete these types of deployments, especially if the hardware needs to be replaced.

 CGN is also known as LSN (Large Scale NAT).
 And in my opinion, it should be called LSN since there is nothing for CGN to be a carrier grade.
 It is just a NAT.